techidaily/site-tiktok-video-recordings/source/_posts/updated-mastering-movies-the-best-viral-tiktok-experiences-to-try.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1977023/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+### 1\.
+Blinding Lights by the Weekend

+If you wish to go viral, this song is the ultimate choice.
+It is a song that will never wrong you.
+Besides, you can use it for different types of videos.

+### 2\.
+Lottery by K Camp

+One of the founding songs in TikTok is the Lottery song.
+This music is behind the popular Renegade TikTok dance challenge of all time.

 ### 3\.
 Savage by Megan Thee Stallion

 For people looking for a song that will shake the internet, Savage won't fail you.
 TikTok users refer to the savage music as the top TikTok sound.